TerryMooreII/angular-wysiwyg/README.md

 **enable-bootstrap-title**|		True/False whether or not to show the button hover title styled with bootstrap **textarea-menu**    |          Cusomize the wysiwyg buttons and button groups ***See Below** If nothing is specified then the default buttons and groups will be shown.
-**disabled**  |          Disable the buttons and wysiwig area
+**disabled**  |          Disable the buttons and wysiwig area **style-with-css**  |    true/false flag to set style with css or not, default is true if not set
+**enable-obj-resizing**  |          true/false flag to set enable obj resizing or not, default is true if not set

 Buttons
 --------------